Welcome to TabletopRecommender.app

 Why am I seeing games that I own or have rated in my recommendations?

-Use the Filters # menu on your recommendations page to filter out games that you own, that you've rated, and to access other filtering options.
+Use the filter buttons and menus on your recommendations page to filter out games that you own, that you've rated, and to access other filtering options.

 How does it work?